 - All Current Site-Based Community Partners of OUSD.
 This means all non-district academic enrichment service providers that are entering schools and/or working in the proximity of students during the current school year and/or summer.

-- Includes After-school Lead Agency Subcontractors entering OUSD schools under lead agencies.
+- Includes After-school/Summer Lead Agency Subcontractors entering OUSD schools under lead agencies.

 Who is not subject to the Partnership Process?